swedenconnect/technical-framework/ELN-0602 - Deployment Profile for the Swedish eID Framework.md

 sign under the context of this sign message<sup>*</sup>.

-An Identity Provider MUST NOT return an authentication context URI in an assertion, other than those listed in [section 7.1](#authentication-context-uris-for-signature-services), if the request included one of these URIs as the requested authentication context.
+An Identity Provider MUST NOT return an authentication context URI in an assertion, other than those defined in section 3.1.1.1 of \[[EidRegistry](#eidregistry)\], if the request included one of these URIs as the requested authentication context.
 If the Identity Provider failed to display the sign message or the user failed to accept it, and the request indicated that the sign message MUST be displayed, then the Identity Provider MUST return an error